 Just as shares and investment property disposals attract Capital Gains Tax, so too does cryptocurrency.

-So when it comes to calculating the tax owed on crypto gains, all of the usual considerations apply - you'll need to know the cost base of the crypto 'asset', the price of the crypto at acquisition and disposal, and convert all figures into your client's local currency.
+So when it comes to calculating the tax owed on crypto gains, all of the usual considerations apply - you'll need to know the cost base of the crypto asset, the price of the crypto at acquisition and disposal, and convert all figures into your client's local fiat currency.
 Depending on your country's tax rules, a crypto capital gain, or capital loss, could be triggered by 4 disposals: